fbpx

 Although many of us like to “DIY,” Dr. Sponaugle does not recommend cleaning black mold yourself.

-“I do not recommend for anyone to put their health at risk by cleaning black mold themselves, that’s what professionals are trained to do.
+“I do not recommend anyone to put their health at risk by cleaning black mold themselves, that’s what professionals are trained to do.
 I especially do not recommend anyone to clean black mold with chlorine or bleach.
-When you do so, you then rupture the cell wall, which is where the lethal mycotoxins are contained.
+When you do so, you then rupture the cell wall, where the lethal mycotoxins are contained.
 If you bleach the spore, you then rupture the spore, and you will release those toxins throughout the air in your home, school, or workspace.”

 Lightly spray the mold with water.
 Scrub it with a brush/rag with soapy water.